-Pomegranate Hall was built in 1830 by Judge Nathan Sayre.
-Sayre, a New Jersey transplant, was a lawyer and intelligent real estate investor.
-He became a state attorney, member of the Georgia legislature, and a superior court judge.
+Pomegranate Hall was built in 1830 for Judge Nathan Sayre, a lawyer and intelligent real estate investor.
+Sayre, a New Jersey transplant, became a Georgia state attorney, member of the Georgia legislature, and a superior court judge.
 Though never marrying, Sayre had three children with Susan Hunt, a freed slave.
 Hunt was a mix of Cherokee, Caucasian, and African.
-For many years, they lived together in Pomegranate Hall.
+For many years, they lived together at Pomegranate Hall.

 The front porch has a stairway on each side, and a balustrade runs along the front of the porch and down each set of stairs.
 Four massive Doric columns with fourteen sides on square pedestals support the front porch.
 Marble mantles and silver knobs gave the home a sophisticated feel.
 The multi-level house had several entrances, stairs, and cul-de-sacs.
 From the back of the house, all three stories are visible, but from the front, you only see two.
 Some believe this is where the name “Half House” came from.
 Under the porch, there is another entrance leading to the kitchen, but it is barely visible today due to the dense vegetation around the house.
 Some believe the complex layout of Pomegranate Hall was to support the equally complicated family dynamics.
 After the Judge’s death in 1853, the house was purchased by the Simpson family.
 They owned it when diarist Frances Andrews visited, shortly after Sherman and his soldiers burned everything just a short distance away.

 In 1963, the widow of Oliver Macy (of the Macy’s Department Store family) purchased Pomegranate Hall.
-She was known to always wear all black and often walked into downtown from her stately residence.
-Ms. Macy lived in the house until her death in 1992.
+She was known to always wear all black and often walked into downtown Sparta from her stately residence.
+Ms. Macy lived in Pomegranate Hall until her death in 1992.
 The house was later sold to Emily K. Hair, widow of the late historian Dr. William Ivy Hair.
 In July 2001, during an argument with her son, Ms. Hair set fire to clothes in an upstairs bedroom.
 The fire spread quickly from the bedroom, down the stairwell and into the furnace, engulfing the entire upper floor.
 The fire left the house severly damaged.